 Make sure you are healthy enough to begin a training program, regardless of age.

-Verify with your personal physician any nutritional product, especially if you have diabetes or other special dietary considerations/needs.
+Verify with your personal physician any nutritional product or component, especially if you have diabetes or other special dietary considerations/needs.

 Our Most Popular Posts: